thenumbernine/Tensor/README.md

 this is the latest result.

 I know I've put the word "Tensor" in the title.
-Ever since the deep learning revolution in AI that computer scientists have come to believe that a "tensor" is an arbitrary dimensioned array of numbers, preferrably larger dimensioned and smaller-indexed.
+Ever since the deep learning revolution in AI computer scientists have come to believe that a "tensor" is an arbitrary dimensioned array of numbers, preferrably larger dimensioned and smaller-indexed.
-But this library is moreso centered around "tensor" in the original differential geometry definition, as "geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transform."
+This library is moreso centered around "tensor" in the original differential geometry definition: a geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transforms.
-That means I am designing this library is centered around compile-time sized small arrays and larger ranks/degrees/grades (whatever the term is for the number of indexes).
+This means I am designing this library centered around compile-time sized small arrays and larger ranks/degrees/grades (whatever the term is for the number of indexes).

 The old and pre-C++11 and ugly version had extra math indicators like Upper<> and Lower<> for tracking variance, but I've done away with that now.
 There was no programmatically functional reason to track it (unless I wanted to verify Einstein-index summation correctness, which I never got to), so I've just done away with it.